If you’re debating staying in Glandore in Cork, you’ve landed in the right place.

 The magical and mystical Gougane Barra forest park is located about an hour’s drive away and covers 137 acres.
 Nestled in a lush valley close to the Sheehy mountains, it’s a prime spot for a hike or picnic.

-The park is perfect any time of the year but it’s during the summer where you can enjoy birds singing and the aroma of pine that really connect you with nature.
+The park is perfect any time of the year, but it’s during the summer when you can enjoy birds singing and the aroma of pine that really connect you with nature.

 When it comes to accommodation in Glandore, you aren’t spoiled for choice, which can make finding a place to stay, especially during the summer, tricky.

 Note: if you book a stay through one of the links above we may make a tiny commission that helps us keep this site going.
 You won’t pay extra, but we really do appreciate it.

 Glandore restaurants and pubs